discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 ### **Precast**

-- Place a portal next to the mistlock and use <SpecialActionKey name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss.
+- Place a portal next to the _Mistlock Singularity_ and use <SpecialActionKey name="hypernovalaunch"/> over to the boss platform, precast <Skill name="Frosttrap"/> on the boss.
 After that wait for anybody else who is precasting skills and open the portal.
 - Use <Skill name="Moa Stance"/>.
 - Use <Skill name="Call of the Wild"/> to blast <Boon name="Might"/>, then use <Skill name="One Wolf Pack"/>.
-- Take Mistlock and swap to Longbow.
+- Take _Mistlock Singularity_ and swap to Longbow.
 - Precast <Skill name="Barrage"/> before the boss is activated.

 ### **1st Phase (100%-80%)**